turingschool/lesson_plans/ruby_02-web_applications_with_ruby/rack.markdown

 A minimal API for connecting web servers and web frameworks.

+- Most framework users will not need to
 - All rack apps need to respond to #call
 - Must return an array containing status (integer), headers (hash), body (array)
 - The body needs to respond to #each and then successively return strings that represent the response body.